 Comfort sucking to soothe infants and toddlers.
-Thumb sucking for toddlers or pacifier use for babies aged 12 months and younger can help.
+Allowing your toddler to suck his or her thumb or using a pacifier for babies 12 months of age and younger can help.

 Distraction to take your child’s mind off of pain.
 Have your child blow bubbles, watch funny videos, and play with toys or games.
 Your child may also like listening to music, reading and being read to, and doing arts and crafts.
 A technique called guided imagery can also help.
-The child imagines a pleasant or happy scene.
-This way your child focuses his or her attention on the scene’s sites, smells, and sensations instead of the pain.
+The child thinks about a pleasant or happy scene.
+Then your child focuses his or her attention on the scene’s sites, smells, and sensations instead of on the pain.

 Relaxation techniques, such as deep breathing, to help your child relax.
 Relaxing helps loosen muscles, ease anxiety, reduce pain, and relieve nausea.

 Preparation to get your child ready for painful medical procedures.
-Knowing what to expect can help your child relax and make pain seem easier to bear.
+When your child knows what to expect, then he or she can relax.
+And when you child is relaxed, the pain may seem easier to bear.

 Positive thinking to help your child put a positive spin on his or her pain.
-Saying “I’m in terrible pain” makes pain worse, while saying “I’m working with my doctor so that I’ll feel better” is more positive and helps empower the child.
+Rather than saying “I’m in terrible pain,” saying “I’m working with my doctor so that I’ll feel better” is more positive and helps the child feel in control.

 Acupressure to stimulate certain areas of the body called acupoints.
-Massaging the body’s acupoints releases chemicals that may help reduce pain.
+Massaging these points releases chemicals that may help reduce pain.

-Biofeedback uses monitoring equipment and electrodes to teach your child how to control certain body functions, such as body temperature, heart rate, and muscle tension.
+Biofeedback to teach your child how to control certain body functions, such as body temperature, heart rate, and muscle tension.
+It uses monitoring equipment and electrodes to teach the child how to control these functions.
 Biofeedback can help reduce pain and give your child a sense of control over his or her pain.

 Hypnosis to help your child change how he or she thinks of pain.
 This is done with the help of a trained practitioner.
 Hypnosis can reduce pain and pain-related anxiety in your child.